 You will also want to demonstrate the growth potential in your area for your type of product.
 For example, here's a quote from the New Terra Farm business plan:

 "Current statistics indicate that 55% of consumers try organic food at least some of the time; the market in North America is growing by 20% annually."

 - Risk Management

 Identify and explain how you plan to manage the risks of starting your market garden.
 This includes both production risks - e.g. what steps are you planning to manage and protect your market garden from drought, flood, bugs, wild dingos, etc - and business risks e.g. low sales, or the loss of key customers.
 You need a contingency plan to deal with these eventualities.

 - Cash Flow Projections

-This section contains projected income and expenses for the next 5 year period.
+This section contains projected income and expenses for the next 5-year period.
 Cash flow is driven by your marketing and business expansion plans, and has to make sense in terms of the rest of the plan.
-We developed a Cash Flow Planner spreadsheet to help us with that.
+We developed a Budget and Cash Flow Planner spreadsheet to help us with that.

 You will need to 'play around' with income and expense figures to get a projection that makes sense (and makes a profit!).
 You can see more about this here

 SCORE is a network of volunteer, expert business